 Plan for Remarketing

 There are a bunch of ways to remarket and retarget using your website.
-When someone makes an online order, make sure you have an option to send them updates and deals.
+When someone makes an online order, make sure you have the option to send them updates and deals.
 This is one of the benefits of having your own delivery and reservation page rather than relying on a 3rd party.

 Keep the email lists of people who order frequently and try to give them unique value propositions.
 Remarketing campaigns can include new dishes, holiday specials, seasonal offers, and discounts.
 You can also use them to pass on promo codes and giveaways.
 As mentioned earlier, you can also ask them for reviews (sometimes in exchange for discounts).